-OYA must complete financial accountings as required for legal proceedings, audits, and when a maintenance account balance exists and the offender's OYA custody has been terminated.
+Financial accountings shall be completed as required for legal proceedings, audits, etc. In addition, financial accountings shall be completed when a maintenance account balance exists and the youth offender's custody from OYA has been terminated.
+Stat.
+Auth.: ORS 420A.025